kindoblue/CarND-Behavioral-Cloning-P3/writeup.md

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, but I used code to have the learning rate customizable (model.py line 154) but in the end I didnt touch it other than setting the first time after a quick look at the model loss graph I produced at the end of few runs.

 #### 4. Appropriate training data